Sethupathy-Lab/cornell_tutorials/miRquant_tutorial/README.md

 $ cd /workdir/<your Cornell ID here>/
 ```

 Change to your Cornell ID working directory and edit the file within the configuration directory (conf_miRquant.yml).
-The path must match where your fastqs are, which will require you putting in your Cornell ID.
+The project path must match where your fastqs are and the output path must be identical until the naming of the directory to hold the output.
+This will require you to replace **``<put your Cornell ID here``>** with your Cornell ID.
 The path section of conf_miRquant.yml looks like this:
 ```
 # Directory locations
 paths: